-Over 15 weeks, students will spend 150 minutes per week in lectures, class discussions, and examinations (37.5-45 hours for the semester).
+\1\credit hour -16 weeks, in a classroom format.
+Class discussions, and examinations (12.5-15 hours for the semester).
 Instructional time includes a 3-hour final exam.
-Out of class work includes homework and preparation for exams and quizzes and is estimated at around 450 minutes per week.
+Out of class work includes daily homework and preparation for exams, is estimated at around 420 minutes per week.